kalennepo/optishop/README.md

 OptiShop transforms a physical retail space into a navigable digital map.
 It calculates optimal routes by considering the exact (x, y) coordinates of every item on a shopper's list, ensuring they never double-back or miss an aisle.

-###Scope & Boundaries
-To maintain a focused and high-integrity routing engine, OptiShop adheres to the following boundaries:
-*   **Indoor Focus:** Designed specifically for interior retail layouts; does not provide outdoor GPS or parking lot directions.
-*   **Static Mapping:** Focuses on spatial navigation and layout optimization.
-It does **not** track real-time inventory levels or stock-outs.
-*   **Pure Navigation:** Operates as a routing utility; it does **not** facilitate financial transactions, payments, or digital coupons.

----

 ## Tech Stack

 *   **Language:** Python 3.12+ (Object-Oriented Architecture)